Gay Pride Madrid

 Gran Via

 Now Madrid’s most famous street, the Gran Via was a momentous and revolutionary development when it was completed in 1929.
 The construction of the street involved the demolition of 300 buildings and 50 streets, taking several decades to build.
 Today the Gran Via is the cosmopolitan heart of Madrid and is known for its bustling nightlife, high-end shops and cafes.
-The street was built in traditional 20th-century style and the looming Metropolis Building is one of the most recognisable in Madrid’s skyline.
+The street was built in a traditional 20th-century style and the looming Metropolis Building is one of the most recognisable in Madrid’s skyline.

-As the city’s epicentre of entertainment and consumerism there is a no shortage of things to do on this iconic avenue.
+As the city’s epicentre of entertainment and consumerism, there is no shortage of things to do on this iconic avenue.
 Cinema plays a big role in Spanish art culture and there are numerous venues along the Gran Via showcasing a diverse range of feature films.
 The area is also a great place to sample the many delicacies that Madrid is so known for.
 The street is the perfect place to tuck into a late dinner whilst people-watching from one of the many bars that spill onto the Gran Via’s sidewalks.

 Mercado de San Miguel